The holographic dual of the GHZ state: Discussion

 While the Bell state is the most popular state in quantum information, the GHZ state exhibits novel features beyond it.
-For instance, unlike the Bell state which reveals non-locality by statistics, Ref. \cite{90GHZ} demonstrated that the GHZ state can exhibit non-locality in a single-shot experiment.
-How non-locality\textemdash and more fundamentally, quantum contextuality \cite{67KSTheo,05SpeCon}\textemdash{}manifest in holography remains an intriguing open question.
+For instance, unlike the Bell state which reveals non-locality statistically, Ref.~\cite{90GHZ} demonstrated that the GHZ state can exhibit non-locality in a single-shot experiment.
+How non-locality\textemdash and more fundamentally, quantum contextuality \cite{67KSTheo,05SpeCon}\textemdash{}manifests in holography remains an intriguing open question.

 The ``ER$=$EPR'' conjecture \cite{13ER=EPR} proposes that quantum entanglement between two black holes is geometrically dual to an Einstein-Rosen bridge connecting their interiors.
 The booklet wormholes are also connected, but by a geometry different from that of the two-sided black holes.
-In the quantum side, the GHZ states exhibit multi-partite entanglement, yet pairwise subsystems only show classical correlations.
+On the quantum side, the GHZ states exhibit multi-partite entanglement, yet pairwise subsystems only show classical correlations.
 One might therefore expect that a GHZ wormhole may not connect observers falling into any pair of the black holes \cite{16GHZbla}.
 This work suggests the opposite: observers accessing two of the black holes \textbf{can} detect entanglement if they enter the horizons.
-How the holographic teleportation \cite{17TraWor,17DouTra} applies to the GHZ state/booklet wormhole duality is another fascinating topic that will be explored in a subsequent paper.
+We will discuss what observers falling into a booklet wormhole see in a subsequent paper \cite{26NoLoJu}, and explore how holographic teleportation \cite{17TraWor,17DouTra} is applied to booklet wormholes.
 This new model suggests that spacetime behind horizons geometrically embodies quantum entanglement (and hopefully, the hidden variables in contextuality).
-We hope this holographic model of many-body entanglement can bring a deeper understanding of ``spacetime from entanglement'' \cite{10SpaEnt}. \\
+We hope this holographic model of many-body entanglement can provide a deeper understanding of ``spacetime from entanglement'' \cite{10SpaEnt}. \\